-1. Open the hood and check the physical condition of the battery (see page 177).
+1. Open the hood and check the physical condition of the battery (see page 183).
 In very cold weather, check the condition of the electrolyte.
-If it seems slushy or like ice, do not try jump starting until it thaws and set the parking brake.
+If it seems slushy or like ice, do not try jump starting until it thaws.

 If a battery sits in extreme cold, the electrolyte inside can freeze.

 Attempting to jump start with a frozen battery can cause it to rupture.

-2. Turn off all the electrical accessories: heater, A/C, stereo system, liahts, etc. Put the transmission in Neutral
+2 Turn off all the electrical accessories: heater, A/C, stereo system, lights, etc. Put the transmission in Neutral and set the parking brake.

-3. Connect one jumper cable to the positive (+) terminal on your Honda's batteiy.
+3. Connect one jumper cable to the positive (+) terminal on your Honda's battery.
 Connect the other end to the positive (+) terminal on the booster battery.

 4. Connect the second jumper cable to the negative (-) terminal on the booster battery.
 Connect the other end to the metal projection near the intake manifold as shown in the illustration.
-Do not connect this jumper cable to any other part of the engine.
+Do not connect. this jumper cable to any other part of the engine.